Sell Home During Divorce AZ

 The Arizona Court of Appeals issued a decision in Saxon v.
 Riddel that impacts anyone going through an Arizona divorce.
 The trial court ordered the sale of community property during a divorce.
 The case went before the Court as a Special Action because the trial judge issued an order requiring the sale of a jointly owned mobile home park over Wife’s objection and before the entry of a Decree of Dissolution of Marriage.

-The Court of Appeals began its analysis of the common law providing that a co-owner of property cannot compel the sale of such property absent filing a civil partition action, which is a separate civil lawsuit.
+The Court of Appeals began its analysis of the common law providing that a co-owner of property cannot compel the sale of such assets absent filing a civil partition action, which is a separate civil lawsuit.
 The fact the parties were married did not change the application of those common law principles.
 The court also noted neither spouse had filed a separate partition action.

 The Court of Appeals ruled that A.R.S.
 25-318 only permits a divorce court to order the division of the parties’ community, common, or joint property upon the entry of a final judgment of divorce, which had not yet occurred in this case.
 The trial court, therefore, lacked the statutory authority to order the property to be sold until the parties presented their evidence at trial and the trial court subsequently issued a final judgment of divorce.

-The Arizona Court of Appeals did state the trial court would have been permitted to order the sale of property owned as joint tenancy, tenancy in common, or as tenancy in the entirety, a separate partition action had been filed, and the partition case and divorce case were consolidated.
+The Arizona Court of Appeals did state the trial court would have been permitted to order the sale of property owned as joint tenancy, tenancy in common, or as a tenancy in the entirety, a separate partition action had been filed, and the partition case and divorce case were consolidated.
 Again, neither party failed to do so.

 Sell Home During Divorce AZ | Imminent Foreclosure Exception